 After forming his first band at the age of 10, Ed Balloon struggled to break through as a cross-genre musician.
 His is a story of how serendipity and moments of inspiration come to the persistent and the committed, and how web3 gave this Boston-born artist an opportunity to share his message that he's taking full advantage of.

-Web3 is creating new categories of storytelling and redefining old ones; we're watching it all
+Technology is create new forms of storytelling and redefining old ones — we're watching it all